Uzair-Ibrahim/AL-HUJJAJ-AIRLINES-FRONTEND/README.md

 # ✈️ Al Hujjaj Airlines – Frontend Website

-A simple **static frontend website** for **Al Hujjaj Airlines**, built using **HTML and CSS**.
+A **static frontend airline website** built using **HTML, CSS, and JavaScript** in my **1st Semester**.
-The project represents a clean airline website design, featuring a **homepage, services page, and contact page**.
+It includes **homepage, services, contact page, flight search, and a complaint submission box**.

 ---

 ## 📌 Project Overview
-This website is designed to provide a **user-friendly interface** for airline passengers.
+The website represents **Al Hujjaj Airlines** with a simple and modern UI.
-It includes basic sections such as flight services, contact information, and a homepage with branding.
+It provides basic airline features such as flight search, service listings, contact information, and a complaint box for feedback.

 ---